-The ModularExpOffload function offloads modular exponentiation from a CSPM to a hardware accelerator.
-The CSPM will check in the registry for the value

-HKLM\Software\Microsoft\Cryptography\ExpoOffload that can be the name of a DLL.
-The CSPM uses LoadLibrary to load that DLL and calls GetProcAddress to get the OffloadModExpo entry point in the DLL specified in the registry.
-The CSPM uses the entry point to perform all modular exponentiations for both public and private key operations.
+The ModularExpOffload function offloads modular exponentiation from a cryptographic service provider to a hardware accelerator.
+The cryptographic service provider will check in the registry for the value HKLM\Software\Microsoft\Cryptography\ExpoOffload that can be the name of a DLL.
+The cryptographic service provider uses LoadLibrary to load that DLL and calls GetProcAddress to get the OffloadModExpo entry point in the DLL specified in the registry.
+The cryptographic service provider uses the entry point to perform all modular exponentiations for both public and private key operations.
 Two checks are made before a private key is offloaded.
-Note that to use RSAENH in a FIPS compliant manner, this function should only be used if the hardware accelerator is FIPS validated.
+Note that to use RSAENH in FIPS mode, this function should not be used.